 Dates contain vitamins and minerals like potassium, magnesium, copper, manganese, iron and vitamin B6 … just to name a few.
 They are also high in antioxidants!

-Use date paste to naturally sweeten recipes like Chocolate Almond Butter Oatmeal and Slow Cooker Pumpkin Pie Oatmeal.
+Use date paste to naturally sweeten recipes like Slow Cooker Pumpkin Pie Oatmeal.
 Lightly sweeten beverages like almond milk and coffee or add a dollop of date paste to plain yogurt and granola for a healthy breakfast or snack.

 How to make Date Paste: